 Final approach.
-People exhibit another set of behaviors as they move increasingly near one another (~3 meters or less).
+People exhibit another set of behaviors as they move increasingly near one another ( $\sim$ 3 meters or less).
 While people during the approach normally look away from one another, they will look towards each other again during the final approach, especially as they transition to the close salutation.
 Other behaviors may include:

 - Palm presentation.
 People commonly orient their palms towards those they are greeting in an "open hand" gesture.
 This appears not to be formalized or intentional, but is a none-the-less observable behavior. - Smiling.
-If a person is not yet smiling during the approach, he or she will typically smile during the final approach. - Head set.
+A person will typically smile if not yet smiling. - Head set.
 People alter the way they hold their heads, although the head posture ranges considerably.
 Examples include the erect head, head tilted forward or back, and head cocked to the side.